speedment/speedment/CONTRIBUTING.md

 Creating a Pull Request
 -----------------------------
-Make sure that you are creating a **pull request against the 'develop' branch**.
-This makes it much easier for us to merge the pull request in the proper way (since all new stuff is funneled through the 'develop' branch).
+Make sure that you are creating a **pull request against the 'develop-3.0' branch**.
+This makes it much easier for us to merge the pull request in the proper way (since all new stuff is funneled through the 'develop-3.0' branch).
 It also enables your name as a contributor to be retained for the changes files, which is nice.

 Code Style